EightMedia/eightmailboilerplate/README.md

 ---
 ## Features
-* Automatic css inlining
 * Jade templates (with some smart mixins)
-* SASS stylesheets
+* Automatic css inlining and SASS stylesheets
-* Grunt tasks for exporting
+* Grunt tasks for exporting and testing
-* Command line testmail
-* Responsive

 ## Getting started